1Ls: Applying for Financial Aid

 - Request that a copy of the FAFSA report be released to the University of Michigan Law School, code #E00506.
 (Note that the rest of the University of Michigan uses a different number.)
 Be sure to retain a copy of the completed form for your records.

 - You may wish to apply separately for a Grad PLUS or private loan in addition to Stafford loans, depending on your budget and assets.
 (For advice about that, please feel free to contact us.)
 A comparison of different types of loans is available here.
-Since credit approvals expire, the earliest a fall starter should apply is June 1, while summer starters can apply as early as March 1.
+Since credit approvals expire, the earliest a fall starter should apply is June 1, while summer starters can apply as soon as an award notice is received.
 If you borrow a Grad PLUS loan, please be sure to complete the School's Grad PLUS loan application, and not the one on the StudentLoans.gov website.

 - Enrolling students with Stafford loans must complete entrance counseling as well as complete the Master Promissory Note, both available on the StudentLoans.gov website.
 Please note that there are separate promissory notes for Stafford and Grad PLUS loans and if you are borrowing both, you will need to complete a promissory note for each.